northeast-kansas-library-system/next/source/usergroup/ug.20201105.notes.rst

  - Training documents at
  - As stated at the last meeting, 942$c is next (it's the difficult one)

-..
-  [todo] training documents needed

 7. 2020 participation agreement (final)
  - `Link to 2021 agreement <https://northeast-kansas-library-system.github.io/next/files/participation.agreement/2021.participation.agreement.final.pdf>`_

-..
-  [todo] update documents - move old documents to this site

 8. 2020 Privacy and confidentiality statement
  - `Link to 2021 statement <https://northeast-kansas-library-system.github.io/next/files/privacy.statement/2021.next.privacy.statement.final.pdf>`_

- ..
-   [todo] update documents - move old documents to this site

 9. 2021 Meetings
  - 2021.01.19 (Tuesday)
   - 10:00 a.m. - noon
   - Zoom only
   - State statistical survey help from 1:00 p.m. - 3:00 p.m.
  - 2021.04.01 (Thursday)
   - 10:00 a.m. - noon
   - Zoom only
  - 2021.09.02 (Thursday)
   - 10:00 a.m. - noon
-  - Nekls office (also on Zoom)
+  - Nekls office (in person and on Zoom)
  - 2021.11.09 (Tuesday)
   - 10:00 a.m. - noon
-   - Leavenworth Public Library (also on Zoom)
+  - Leavenworth Public Library (in person and on Zoom)

 10. Next meeting